Resources

 Strengths and limitations

 Focus on your kid’s strengths and consider sports with adaptations to accommodate their physical capacities to leverage these.
-Talk to your kid’s therapist on possible barriers of sports related to their disability.
-They may require a block of therapy to work on a specific sports related skill.
+Talk to your kid’s therapist on possible barriers of a sport related to their disability.
+They may require a block of therapy to work on a specific sport related skill.
 For example, wheelchair sports require good upper body strength.
 Your physiotherapist or exercise physiologist can assist to work on these skills.

 Review eligibility criteria

-Make sure to do your research and be aware of the eligibility criteria for participation in particular sports.
+Make sure to do your research and be aware of the eligibility criteria for participation in a particular sport.
 Eligibility criteria may vary across different sporting organisations and the sport.

 Involve your Health care team